smwhite24/Home_Sales/README.md

 ### Clone the Repository:

-bash
-Copy code
 git clone <repo_url>
 cd home-sales-data-analysis
-Import the Dataset: Upload the home sales dataset to Google Colab.

 Run the Spark Application: Follow the instructions in home_sales_colab.ipynb to execute the Spark job in Google Colab.